Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 The Test Asset Loader is a static script which provides a simple ways of creating assets for test cases to reduce the amount of set-up code and to reduce the need for wrangling strings.
 This is an editor script and only works during testing.
 If you require a runtime way of loading assets consider using the resource folder with Resources.Load or using the Addressables package.

 ### Note on paths:
 By default the class Test Asset loader will look for Prefabs in the path: Assets\Prefabs\[Folder]\[AssetName].prefab and will look for scriptable objects in the path: Assets\Scriptable\[Folder]\[AssetName].asset.
-If the asset is within a subfolder providing the subfolder as the folder argument will work, however if the folder containing scriptable objects \ prefabs is not within the top level of the project or has a different name then the public static strings will need to be modified to get the correct path.
-This can be done at any time, but it I reccomend either A) copying the file and editing the relevant strings or B) during the SetUp method in testing.
+In the case you do not follow this convention you can either:
+A) Change public variables in the test asset loader
+B) Add a file called "TestAssetLoaderSettings" to a root Editor folder.
+Within this file specify the paths from the asset folder that your project specific files live.
+The file format is as below:
+Prefab Folder: Prefabs
+Scriptable Folder: Scriptable
+PackageName: com.yourcompany.yourproject
+(The asset loader will set the value after the last space to be the given variable).

+In the case of the asset being in a subfolder of already set folder, simple provide the folder/subfolder as the argument to the function.

 ### public static string PrefabFolder
 Base folder/s for prefab Assets.